Five-Week Summer Performance Program

 - Guitarists, provide examples of your skills playing a rock guitar solo, playing electric rhythm guitar, and playing another song demonstrating your acoustic guitar playing.

 Jazz Workshop ScholarshipThe Jazz Workshop is a program designed for students interested in studying and performing jazz music at the highest level.
 Berklee seeks to recruit the most talented young jazz students in the world for this workshop.
 Students selected for this workshop are awarded a scholarship covering tuition as well as providing room and board, comprehensive fee, and registration fee.
 This workshop is led by two-time Grammy Award–winning drummer/composer/producer Terri Lyne Carrington, who has performed with Wayne Shorter, Herbie Hancock, Stan Getz, John Scofield, Roy Hargrove, Esperanza Spaulding, and countless other important jazz musicians.
 Jazz Workshop scholarship applicants are required to submit links of a maximum of three (3) video performances (uploaded to YouTube) and a short essay highlighting their musical and academic achievements in the “My Summer Program Forms” section of their account.
 We recommend that the web postings include an up-tempo song with a swing feel; a medium-tempo, swing feel tune (MM between 110 and 130); and an odd-meter piece with an even eighth-note feel.
 Each example should be about three (3) minutes in length and be performed with a band (as opposed to a solo performance).
-The deadline to submit for scholarship consideration to the Jazz Workshop is March 1.
+The deadline to apply for a scholarship to the Jazz Workshop has been extended to March 21.
 Students selected for the Jazz Workshop will be contacted directly and invited to participate by April 1.
 Students are required to confirm their acceptance into the program by April 7.
 Candidates who are not chosen for the Jazz Workshop will be automatically considered for a partial scholarship towards the Five-Week Summer Performance Program and will receive a decision by April 15 via email.

 Arif Mardin Music FellowshipIn memory of Berklee alumnus Arif Mardin '61, the American Turkish Society donates funds to support one (1) fellowship for a student to attend the Five-Week Summer Performance Program.
 Individuals of Turkish descent or nationality are eligible to apply.
 The scholarship committee will award one student a fellowship covering tuition, room and board, comprehensive fee, and registration fee, along with a $500 stipend.
 To apply for the Arif Mardin Music Fellowship, students must create an account here, register for the program, and submit links of a maximum of three (3) video performances (uploaded to YouTube) as well as a short essay highlighting their musical and academic achievements in the “My Summer Program Forms” section of their account.
-The deadline to apply for the Arif Mardin Fellowship is March 1.
+The deadline to apply for the Arif Mardin Fellowship has been extended to March 21.
 The Arif Mardin Fellow will be selected and notified by April 15 via email.
 Candidates who are not chosen for the Arif Mardin Fellowship will be automatically considered for scholarship to the Five-Week Summer Performance Program, and will receive a decision by April 15 via email.

 If you have any questions about scholarships to our Five-Week Summer Performance Program, please contact the Scholarship Office directly at email@example.com or 617 747-8681.